appscode/third-party-tools/storage/minio/README.md

 **Connect with Minio Server :**

-Now, let's use `osm` create bucket and upload some files to the Minio server.
+Now, let's use `osm` to create bucket and upload some files to the Minio server.

-At first, create `osm` configuration for the Minio server. `osm` configuration holds the connection information to the cloud bucket.
-So, every time you will run a operation, you don't have to provide the them again.
+At first, create `osm` configuration for the Minio server. `osm` configuration holds the connection information of the cloud bucket.
+So, every time you will run an operation, you don't have to provide the them again.

 For `s3` compatible Minio server, we have to provide following connection information while creating the `osm` configuration.